Scroll to content

 St. John-Year 6

 Welcome to Spring Year 6.
 I am looking forward to meeting you all and working with your children.
 This will be a year filled with a lot of learning and fun.
 We will explore new concepts and prepare for the SAT's.
-This week, students reviewed previous concepts from before the break and we also had the pleasure of attending the Royal Opera House.
 As the term progresses, students will have the opportunity to learn in creative ways and collaborate with one another.
+I will help each and every one of your children to reach their potential academically along with helping shape them into independent, kind and respectful citizens of our community.

 I am looking forward to a fun term.